 - Statistical evidence, such as for example, statistic showing the company’s older employees being terminated in greater numbers than younger employees

-- Weaknesses, implausibilities, inconsistencies, or contradictions in the employer’s supposed non-discriminatory reasons for the termination.
+- Weaknesses, implausibilities, inconsistencies, or contradictions in the employer’s supposed non-discriminatory reasons for the wrongful termination.
 For example, if the employer previously praised an employee’s communication skills and then terminated that employee on the grounds of poor communication, this may constitute evidence that poor communication was a mere pretext

 - Evidence that the employer violated its own company policy and procedures in terminating the employee, such as for example, the employer’s policy requiring a written warning and/or investigation prior to termination and the employer ignoring this requirement